Modern Slavery and Human Trafficking Statement

 Statement of Intent

-This statement is made pursuant to and is published in accordance with section 54(1) of the Modern Slavery Act 2015 for the financial year ending 31 March 2023.
+This statement is made pursuant to, and is published in accordance with, section 54(1) of the Modern Slavery Act 2015 for the financial year ending 31 March 2024.

 Modern slavery is defined as the recruitment, movement, harbouring or receiving of children, women or men using force, coercion, abuse of vulnerability, deception or other means for the purpose of exploitation.

-SBHG are committed to being compliant with the Modern Slavery Act 2015, which gives law enforcement the tools to fight modern slavery, ensure perpetrators can receive suitably severe punishments for these appalling crimes and enhance support and protection for victims.
+SBHA is committed to being compliant with the Modern Slavery Act 2015, which gives law enforcement the tools to fight modern slavery, ensures perpetrators receive suitably severe punishments for appalling crimes, and enhances support and protection for victims.

-The SBHG Board are responsible for ensuring compliance with the legislation and has delegated authority to the Executive Team to implement the necessary internal controls, policies, training and reporting to ensure that the risks are minimised.
-The Company Secretary has lead responsibility for ensuring the development and implementation of SBHG’s anti-slavery initiatives.
-All staff have a role in ensuring that they carry out their roles in accordance with this Statement and in compliance with SBHG’s relevant policies and processes.
+The SBHA Board is responsible for ensuring compliance with the legislation and has delegated authority to the Senior Leadership Team to implement the necessary internal controls, policies, training and reporting to ensure that the risks are minimised.
+The Managing Director has lead responsibility for ensuring the development and implementation of SBHA’s anti-slavery initiatives.
+All staff have a role in ensuring that they carry out their roles in accordance with this Statement and in compliance with SBHA’s policies and processes.

 We are committed to reviewing this statement annually and reviewing any measurables that are outlined in the statement